Navyamayya/Office-Care/README.md

   2. Automatic Sanitizer Dispenser uses an Ultrasonic Distance Sensor which detects the distance of the obstacle (i.e. Hand).
 If Ultrasonic sensor senses obstacle within Micro       Servo motor is rotated 180° which releases the liquid.

   3. Pass gate uses a Hobby Gearmotor connected with H-bridge motor driver, which drives the wheels connected to the door to open the gate.
 And a piezo(buzzer) is used to             generate the long beep noise of given frequencies after the closure of Gate.
+# Libraries Used
+  1) Liquid Crystal Library:
+     This library allows Arduino board to control LiquidCrystal displays (LCDs).
+     To install this->
+     Open the IDE and click to the "Sketch" menu and then Include Library > Manage Libraries.

+        1.Then the Library Manager will open and you will find a list of libraries that are already installed or ready for installation...

+        2.Search Liquid Crystal,finally click on install and wait for the IDE to install the new library.

+      To use this library:

+        #include <LiquidCrystal.h>

+     For more information about this library please visit us at http://www.arduino.cc/en/Reference/LiquidCrystal
+   2) Servo Library
+      This library allows Arduino/Genuino boards to control a variety of servo motors.
+      To install this->
+      Open the IDE and click to the "Sketch" menu and then Include Library > Manage Libraries.

+        1.Then the Library Manager will open and you will find a list of libraries that are already installed or ready for installation...

+        2.Search Servo,finally click on install and wait for the IDE to install the new library.

+       To use this library:

+	  #include <Servo.h>

+       For more information about this library please visit us at http://www.arduino.cc/en/Reference/Servo

 #  Contents of this repsitory
 1. Project Design